 Following a report by the Institute for Fiscal Studies that looked into tuition fees, Jo Johnson, Minister for Universities, has outlined the government’s stance on the higher education system in England.

 On Tuesday, 4 July, the national results for the 2017 Key Stage 2 tests and teacher assessments were published.

 Today’s news review looks at the student loan system, the publication of the Key Stage 2 results and the Boarding School Partnership.

 On Tuesday, 4 July, Coventry, Durham and Huddersfield universities published a report titled What the Prevent duty means for schools and colleges in England: An analysis of educationalists’ experiences.
 The research explored how the Prevent duty has been interpreted by …

-Today’s news review looks at a report on children going missing from care.
+Today’s news review looks at the report by the Children’s Commissioner on vulnerable children.